-The Birth to Three concentration's integration of trained Montessori educators with targeted coursework directly addresses the specific needs outlined in the Blueprint for Maryland's Future.
-By providing an accessible pathway for early childhood educators to enter a rigorous program focused on high-quality education, it aligns with the state's commitment to equity and innovation.
-Graduates of this concentration play a vital role in school restructuring and reform through the implementation of Montessori educational programming that contributes to the advancement of educational practices in Maryland.
+The Early Childhood concentration's integration of trained Montessori educators with targeted coursework directly addresses the specific needs outlined in the Blueprint for Maryland's Future and the 2022 Maryland State Plan for Higher Education.
+By providing an accessible pathway for early childhood educators to enter a rigorous program focused on high-quality education, as well as work-based learning experiences within the semester-long practicum, the proposal aligns with the state's commitment to equity, innovation, and the improvement of systems towards academic readiness in postsecondary education.
+Graduates who choose this pathway, play a vital role in creating strong outcomes for young children, contributing to the advancement of educational practices in Maryland, focused on The Domains of Developmental Learning outlined through the Division of Early Childhood in MSDE.
 Leveraging Loyola's renowned reputation in the liberal arts, the proposed concentration stands on a solid academic foundation, ensuring a comprehensive and enriching educational experience for all participants.